A1101C/Explicanda/README.md

 The project utilizes a decoupled multi language stack to optimize the computation execution speed and web accessibility.

 ## Dependencies
-As of right now the only dependency is a C++ compiler.
-Everything else has been build by me and the dockerfile actually imports g++ compiler to compile the binary for your system. if you chose to build the binary yourself make sure your build command looks something like:
+As of right now the only dependencies are a C++ compiler, node.js, and npm if you plan to build the tool yourself.
+Everything else has been build by me and the dockerfile actually imports g++ compiler to compile the binary for your system and and npm and node.js to build the API.
+So the docker deployment is the easiest route. if you choose to build the binary yourself make sure your build command looks something like:

 ```
 g++ -std=c++17 -O3 main.cpp cleaner.cpp lexer.cpp parserast.cpp interpreter.cpp -I *.h -o output/engine